carpcarp/hubspot-ecommerce-sync-boilerplate/README.md

 # hubspot-ecommerce-sync-boilerplate

 **A 2022 Ecommerce Bridge to CRM v3 sync boilerplate postman collection runner**

+Welcome, the purpose of this repository is to create an Ecommerce Bridge like syncing experience using the CRM V3 API.
+To make this as simple as possible I compiled everything into a single Postman collection.
+By running the collection in a test environment you will create an Ecommerce Pipeline, the necessary ecommerce properties, and sync messages to teach by example.
+Please test this on a developer test portal before running in production.

 ## Instructions:
-**Create Private app in your Husbpot portal with the following scopes: (could be thinned but will need testing):**
+**Create Private app in your Husbpot portal with the following scopes:

  - [ ] integration-sync e-commerce
  - [ ] crm.objects.contacts.read